 MRAC improves arts access for communities in the seven county metropolitan area through support to artists and organizations.

-● We’re committed to advancing inclusion and racial equity in all aspects of our work.
+- We’re committed to advancing inclusion, diversity, equity and accessibility in all aspects of our work.

 Overall Organizational Strategy

-MRAC will provide leadership, resources and tools that enable artists and arts organizations to thrive in a changing environment and address disparities in the 7 county metropolitan area through a robust menu of programs and services and community engagement activities.The entire FY18-19 Plan is available here for download:
+MRAC will provide leadership, resources and tools that enable artists and arts organizations to thrive in a changing environment and address disparities in the 7 county metropolitan area through a robust menu of programs and services and community engagement activities.The FY24-25 Plan is available here for download:

 In 1977, the Minnesota legislature established a system of eleven regional arts councils to distribute state government appropriations to small arts organizations around the state.
 MRAC, which serves the 7-county Twin Cities metropolitan area, is the largest of the regional arts councils.
 Each regional arts council is an autonomous organization designated to assess arts needs, develop programs and services to meet those needs, and distribute funds to arts programs in its region.
 All of the regional arts councils began as programs of larger regional development commissions.
 MRAC was a program of the Metropolitan Council until 1989, when MRAC became an independent nonprofit organization.